 There are several benchmarks out there that serve as indicators of overall market performance.
 The most common benchmarks include:

 - S&P 500.
-The S&P 500 is considered to be the flagship benchmark index of the United States.
+The S&P 500 is a favorite among fund managers, considered to be the flagship benchmark index of the United States, and the basis of several popular exchange-traded funds (ETFs), index funds, and mutual funds.
 The index includes 500 large companies featured on U.S. stock exchanges.
 The diversity of sectors and market capitalization represented by the stocks in the index, along with the fact that the index is so large, are the major reasons that many consider the S&P 500 to be the most accurate indication of U.S. market conditions.

 - Dow Jones Industrial Average.
 The Dow Jones Industrial Average is an index that only lists 30 companies.
-However, these companies are some of the largest publicly traded companies in the United States.
-Investors looking for more stable returns from larger, blue chip companies often use the Dow Jones Industrial Average as a benchmark, as it is representative of a stable-returns-style investing profile.
+These companies are some of the largest publicly traded companies in the United States.
+Individual investors looking for more stable market returns from larger, blue chip companies often use the Dow Jones Industrial Average as a benchmark, as it is representative of a stable-returns-style investing profile.

 If you have a generally diverse investment portfolio, the S&P 500 is the benchmark to follow.
 If your annual returns outpace those of the S&P 500, you’ve beat the market.
 Long-term, stable-growth investors would compare their gains to the Dow Jones Industrial Average, while technology investors are better off using the Nasdaq as their benchmark.
 Beating the returns generated by any of these indexes means you’ve beaten the market.